RefPerSys/RefPerSys/SHORT-TERM-TODO.md

 ## TODO List

-Improve both GNUmakefile and do-build-plugin.cc to have secondary plugin C++ files
+Improve both GNUmakefile and do-build-refpersys-plugin.cc to have secondary plugin C++ files

 ### context